Tired-Fox/bevy_cs_managed/README.md

 - How to dynamically bind and generate the `Engine` C# api.
 This includes user defined types that implement `Reflect` and is `Reflectable`
 - Dynamically generate the .Net project file, `csproj` and `sln`, so it imports the `Engine` api
+- How to bind method params both for objects and native types as a `object?[]` to send to `MethodInfo.Invoke`
+- How to map structs and enums to c# types.
+When they are passed to c# managed code how will modification and interaction work?

 ### Todo